Coco-Bd/Accessibilite/README.md

+# Educational Project

+### Anything is fictive

+This project is a landing page for a company that offers eco-responsible digital solutions.
+It includes a video presentation, a comparison table of the different offers, and a contact form.

 # EcoSuite by CocoCorp - Gestion Éco-responsable 🌱

 EcoSuite est une suite logicielle de gestion d'entreprise éco-responsable qui permet de :